 Aligning our efforts with The Coca-Cola Company, we adopted their global goal of helping to collect and recycle the equivalent of 100% of our packaging by 2030 through the “A World Without Waste” initiative.

 Our objective is to improve the energy efficiency of our manufacturing operations, while simultaneously reducing our greenhouse gas emissions.
-To this end, we increased our energy efficiency by 1.35 times.
+To this end, from 2015 to 2021, we increased our energy efficiency by 1.35 times.
 We also reduced our energy consumption by 44 million MJ year over year.

-In collaboration with FEMSA Foundation, we develop projects designed to improve communities’ quality of life by providing safe water, improved sanitation, and hygienceeducation, ensuring that these communities are given basic necessities to inhabit them in a sustainable way over the long term.
+In collaboration with FEMSA Foundation, we develop projects designed to improve communities’ quality of life by providing safe water, improved sanitation, and hygiene education, ensuring that these communities are given basic necessities to inhabit them in a sustainable way over the long term.

 Aligned with this commitment, we currently return to the environment 100% of the water we use in Brazil, Central America, Colombia and Mexico.

-By 2020, our goal is to recycle at least 90% of our post-industrial waste in each of our bottling plants.
-By the end of 2019, 90% of our plants had already reached this goal.
+By 2025, our goal is to recycle 100% of our post-industrial waste in each of our bottling plants.
+By the end of 2021, 98% of our plants had already reached this goal.